 Two-time host of the Winter Olympics (in 1932 and 1980), Lake Placid is the perfect destination for a fun and relaxing long weekend trip.
 Most visit this area to enjoy its outstanding natural beauty.
 From the massive, sparkling lake to the magnificent mountains, this lovely village is a magnet for those craving outdoor adventure.

-Accommodation: Where to Stay in Lake Placid
+Accommodation: Best Resorts in Lake Placid

 5. Long Island

 A famous playground for New York's elite, The Hamptons, Long Island has a lot to offer those whose pockets aren't quite as deep.
 Looking for a romantic getaway near New York City?
 You'll find it on one of the South Shore's vast and pristine golden beaches.
 Hoping to soak up a bit of history?
 You can do just that while visiting the iconic Gold Coast mansions.

 The fun doesn't stop there.
 The beautiful hamlet of Montauk presents a perfect weekend trip for big city folks.
 While here, they can admire the picturesque lighthouse (dating back to 1797) and hike miles of trails or relax seaside on the sandy strand.

 There's one big problem with Saratoga Springs: it's so beautiful you won't want to leave.
 Set serenely in the foothills of the Adirondack Mountains, this is one of the loveliest spots for a weekend getaway in upstate New York.

 Named after a tranquil, bubbling spring, the town is fairy-tale-like in its setting (we're talking porch swings, colorful gardens, and Victorian homes).